chandru-kt/number-system/README.md

 # number-system

-run the code
+* run the code
-select the convetor
+* select what number to convert into what number system
-output will be in audio and text format
+* output will be in audio and text format